 180-second Research Challenge

 Each year graduate students take centre stage in the internationally renowned Three Minute Thesis (3MT) competition.
-This year, TRU faculty get in on the experience in the first ever 180(s) Research Challenge (180sRC).
+Now, for the second year in a row, TRU faculty get in on the experience in the 180(s) Research Challenge (180sRC).
 The goal is identical: Deliver a compelling presentation of their research to a non-specialist audience — in 180 seconds or less — using only a single static slide.

 Coordinated by TRU’s Faculty Research Mentors, with support from the Office of Research and Graduate Studies, the 180sRC is intended to be fun, but there are also some serious prizes up for grabs.

 180sRC Final, Schedule of Events